python/cpython/Doc/library/struct.rst

    is wrong.

-.. function:: pack(fmt, v1, v2, ...)
+.. function:: pack(format, v1, v2, ...)

-   Return a bytes object containing the values *v1*, *v2*, ... packed according to the format string *fmt*.
+   Return a bytes object containing the values *v1*, *v2*, ... packed according to the format string *format*.
 The arguments must match the values required by the format exactly.

-.. function:: pack_into(fmt, buffer, offset, v1, v2, ...)
+.. function:: pack_into(format, buffer, offset, v1, v2, ...)

-   Pack the values *v1*, *v2*, ... according to the format string *fmt* and write the packed bytes into the writable buffer *buffer* starting at position *offset*.
+   Pack the values *v1*, *v2*, ... according to the format string *format* and write the packed bytes into the writable buffer *buffer* starting at position *offset*.
 Note that *offset* is a required argument.

-.. function:: unpack(fmt, buffer)
+.. function:: unpack(format, buffer)

-   Unpack from the buffer *buffer* (presumably packed by ``pack(fmt, ...)``) according to the format string *fmt*.
+   Unpack from the buffer *buffer* (presumably packed by ``pack(format, ...)``) according to the format string *format*.
 The result is a tuple even if it contains exactly one item.
 The buffer's size in bytes must match the size required by the format, as reflected by :func:`calcsize`.

-.. function:: unpack_from(fmt, buffer, offset=0)
+.. function:: unpack_from(format, buffer, offset=0)

-   Unpack from *buffer* starting at position *offset*, according to the format string *fmt*.
+   Unpack from *buffer* starting at position *offset*, according to the format string *format*.
 The result is a tuple even if it contains exactly one item.
 The buffer's size in bytes, minus *offset*, must be at least the size required by the format, as reflected by :func:`calcsize`.

-.. function:: iter_unpack(fmt, buffer)
+.. function:: iter_unpack(format, buffer)

-   Iteratively unpack from the buffer *buffer* according to the format string *fmt*.
+   Iteratively unpack from the buffer *buffer* according to the format string *format*.
 This function returns an iterator which will read equally-sized chunks from the buffer until all its contents have been consumed.
 The buffer's size in bytes must be a multiple of the size required by the format, as reflected by :func:`calcsize`.